Birdchain/whitepaper-business/README.md

 ## Product perspective
 This system will consist of three parts: mobile applications - Android and iOS, one web portal for ads providers and a backend server - various microservices - with a database(s) and caches.

-While the web portal will be used for managing user specific information on profile and payment details and administrative access for selected users.
+The web portal will be used for managing user specific information on profile and payment details and administrative access for selected users.
 Mobile applications has minimum amount of information provided to Birdchain and super-fast sign up consisted from only one step - user phone number should be provided.

 Backend server will contain current Birdchain network state including analytics, statistical information, administrative actions and various caches.